Halloween and the Hound from…if Not Hell, then Nearby

 While Halloween is a whimsical time for children, it can be disquieting for dogs and even more troubling for dog owners unaccustomed to working with the violent criminally insane.

 As a dog owner, let me clarify for the NRF.
-Dogs don’t consider any costume “fashionable and fun” unless it smells like it’s already passed through them once or twice, if you know what I mean.
+Dogs take little interest in wearing a costume unless it smells like it’s already passed through them once or twice, if you know what I mean.
 And I hope you don’t.

 Dogs don’t really enjoy wearing costumes, even those constructed mostly of tuna.
 This aversion dates back to prehistoric times when Early Neanderthal hunters would lure prey using Early Wolf cubs wrapped in bacon, until Early Wolf mother heard about it.
 Then that was the end of Neanderthal.